What Are the Most Common Problems With Tankless Water Heaters?

 As advanced and convenient as they are, all tankless water heaters are susceptible to problems as they experience wear and tear.
-No appliance is without the risk of fault throughout their lifetime.
+No appliance is without the risk of fault throughout its lifetime.
+Unlike traditional tank water heaters, tankless water heaters come with their own set of common problems.

 Tankless water heaters offer excellent energy efficiency, space-saving in the property, and the potential to save money.
 Those benefits can be undermined by certain issues, however, so it’s important to understand what common problems are and how to avoid or resolve them.